 For me, I’ve never purchased an option before.
 I only write options as I prefer to get cash from people instead of giving my hard earned cash away and hope that a stock price goes up or down within a one year period.
-The three main purposes for me to write options are: to buy stocks at a cheaper price, or to sell stocks at a higher price that will make me greater profits or getting free money when nothing happens.
+The three main purposes for me to write options are: to buy stocks at a cheaper price or to sell stocks at a higher price that will make me greater profits or get free money when nothing happens.
 I think buying an option is more speculative and I let other people do it.

 The options are there (pun intended).
 You just have to choose which path you want to take to build your wealth.
 Would you put this strategy to your investment toolkit?